A Master Key is an additional password that allows you to:

 - Authenticator app (moderately secure) Usually installed on a smartphone and generates a 6-8 digit passcode every 30 seconds.
 As with a Yubikey, this unique passcode would be your Master Key and would change with each use.

-- Static password (least secure; not recommended) To be used if you want your Master Key to be a classic password of your choice.
-Being a static password that doesn’t change with each use, it’s less secure than the other options and should be long and complex enough not to be guessed.
+- Static password (least secure; not recommended) To be used if you want your Master Key to be a text password of your choice.
+As a static password does not change with each use, it’s less secure than the other options and should be long and complex enough not to be guessed.

 - Sign into your Kraken account.